 Injustice 2's gameplay is still the background interaction and how

-much it effects the gameplay.
+much it effects gameplay.
 While background interaction in gameplay is still

 Injustice 2's core fighting

-mechanics seem to be streamlined to the point of rewarding the cheapest of tactics.
+mechanics are streamlined to reward the cheapest of tactics.
+Injustice 2

 seems to cater to a certain